MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-quick-tasks.md

 [Sensitivity labels](sensitivity-labels.md) let you classify and protect your organization's data, while making sure that user productivity and their ability to collaborate isn't hindered.
 Use sensitivity labels to enforce encryption and usage restrictions apply visual markings, and protect information across platforms and devices, on-premises and in the cloud.

-For step by step guidance to configure and use sensitivity labels, see [Get started with sensitivity labels](get-started-with-sensitivity-labels.md).
+For step-by-step guidance to configure and use sensitivity labels, see [Get started with sensitivity labels](get-started-with-sensitivity-labels.md).

 ## Task 7: Configure a retention policy